Notes from the Field

 Children of Incarcerated Parents

 children.
-When a parent is incarcerated, their kids face the trauma of
+When a parent was incarcerated, their kids faced the trauma of

-sudden separation and they often experience fear, anxiety, anger,
+sudden separation and they often experienced fear, anxiety, anger,

 sadness, depression, and guilt.
 The behavioral consequences for these

-kids can be severe: emotional disturbance, failure in school,
+kids could be severe: emotional disturbance, failure in school,

 delinquency, and the risk of intergenerational incarceration.